KensingtonTech/goosecache/README.md

   }
 );

-// or with redis connection string goosecache( mongoose,
+// or with client provided
+goosecache(
+  mongoose,
   {